Poonam-Patil-29/Stock-Market-Data-Analysys-Databricks/README.md

   - url = "jdbc:sqlserver://{0}:{1};database={2}".format(jdbcHostname,jdbcport,jdbcDatabase)<br>
   - output = DataFrameWriter(df_new)<br>
   - output.jdbc(url = url, table = 'sample', mode = 'overwrite', properties = properties)<br>
-    Need to set server firewall to match the system IP address to access Azure SQl Server database
+    ( Need to set server firewall to match the system IP address to access Azure SQl Server database )
 * STEP 15 : Now you can execute queries on query editor.

+** Visualization :
+	Power BI Desktop is a free application you install on your local computer that lets you connect to, transform, and visualize your data.
+With Power BI Desktop, you can connect to multiple different sources of data, and combine them (often called modeling) into a data model.
+This data model lets you build visuals, and collections of visuals you can share as reports, with other people inside your organization.
+Most users who work on business intelligence projects use Power BI Desktop to create reports, and then use the Power BI service to share their reports with others.
+* Steps to connect with Power BI Desktop :
+* Step 1 : From the Home ribbon, select Get Data > More.